 Plan reading blocks.
-Fifteen to 20 minutes a day is a great place to start (remember, that’s total minutes, not all at once.
+Fifteen to 20 minutes a day is a great start (remember, that’s total minutes, not all at once.
 Break it into chunks).
 Consider structuring this reading time in a variety of ways: you read aloud, child reads aloud (if the child can read), and family silent reading time.

 Invite the whole family to contribute to the creation of a daily schedule.
 Be sure to write it down.
 Post your battle rhythm where everyone can see it.

 Finally, be flexible.
 Focus on what seems to work for your child and make adjustments.